M0J01/Path-Planning-Project/README.md

 well as 3 doubles, left, middle, right_lane_speed in order to store the information gathered.
 Each sensed vehicle is classified into the left, middle, or right lane based off it's sensor fusion d position.

+#### Lane Safe
-Each lane is initialized to safe, and logic is performed to ensure this is true.
-If there is a car in a given lane that is within
-+/- 15 meters of our vehicles s position (car_s), then a lane is deemed not safe.
+Each lane_safe bool is initialized to true, and logic is performed to test that statement.
+If there is a car in a given lane that is within -5/+15 meters of our vehicles s position (car_s_current), then that lane is deemed not safe.
+A lane marked as not safe will not be a candidate target for a lane change.

+#### Lane Speed
+variable is initialized to 100 mps, and then set to the slowest sensed vehicle that is <= 50 meters ahead of our cars end_path_s coordinate on the road( end_path_s is the last coordinate point that our simulator would execute, if we were to stop feeding it navigation coordinates).

+This allows us to determine which lane is the fastest moving lane, reguardless of our vehicles current position.